aminalaee/sqladmin/docs/configurations.md

     if you don't want to specify all the columns manually.
 For example: `column_list = "__all__"`

 ### ColumnFilter

 A ColumnFilter is a class that defines a filter for a column.
 A few standard filters are implemented in `sqladmin.filters` module.
 Here is an example of a generic ColumnFilter.
-Note that the fields `title`, `parameter_name`, `lookups` and `get_filtered_query` are required.
+Note that the fields `title` & `parameter_name` and the methods `lookups` & `get_filtered_query` are required.

 ```python
 class IsAdminFilter: